 STP will help to develop the child’s problem-solving and social skills, and help the child gain the social awareness necessary to enable him or her to get along better with other children.
 The program will develop the child’s abilities to follow through with instructions and complete tasks.
-The program will also improve the child’s learning skills and academic performance as well as the child’s self-esteem.
+The program will improve the child’s classroom behavior and self-esteem and help maintain academic performance.
 STP will help to teach parents how to develop, reinforce, and maintain these positive changes.

 Who is eligible?

-The program is implemented by highly-trained, undergraduate paraprofessional therapists, students pursuing advanced degrees in psychology, and educational specialists.
-Doctoral level psychologists supervise the psychosocial and behavioral aspects of the program, while developmental pediatricians and/ or primary care physicians supervise the medical aspects of the program.
-In general, there are five staff members for every group of 15 children.
+The program is implemented by highly-trained, undergraduate and graduate students, students pursuing advanced degrees in psychology, and educational specialists.
+Psychologists and behavioral analysts supervise the psychosocial and behavioral aspects of the program.
+In general, there are six staff members for every group of 15 children.
 If medically indicated, the Summer Treatment Program staff will also evaluate the effectiveness of the child’s medication.
 The program uses only treatments that have been well-documented and shown to be effective through research.
 However, our program staff continues to carefully evaluate treatment effectiveness, both at the individual level and for the program as a whole.

 What is a typical day like?

-Each group spends two hours daily in classrooms conducted by special educators.
-These specialists carry out behavior modification programs designed to treat children’s problems in a classroom context.
-The remainder of each day consists of recreational group activities that implement a variety of treatment components.
+Each group spends 90 minutes in a classroom setting with a licensed teacher.
+These teachers carry out behavioral modification programs designed to improve classroom behaviors.
+The remainder of each day consists of recreational group activities including sports and art.